HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/DCMoE/Readme.md

 ## Prepare Your Data

-We provide a sample dataset in the `./data` directory to help you get started.
+We provide a dataset example in the `./data` directory to help you get started.
 You can inspect the data format with the following Python code:

 ```python
 import datasets